-What Can a Handyman Do in Riverside, California?
+What Can a Handyman Do Without a License in Riverside, California?

 In Riverside (Riverside County), handyman work is regulated primarily by California’s Contractors State License Board (CSLB) plus local (city) business licensing.
 California has a well-known “handyman exemption” for very small jobs, but it is narrow: if the total price of a job (labor + materials) is over the state threshold, you generally must hold the appropriate CSLB contractor license.
 Even when exempt from a contractor license, you may still need building/electrical/plumbing permits from the City of Riverside for certain tasks.